Make a woven top stool

-He is currently working towards a Masters in Environmental Management and aims to heighten awareness and potential of native woodlands and the traditional methods which can be used to make aesthetic quality products.
+He is very keen to involve others and help them to learn and appreciate the potential of native woodlands and the traditional methods which can be used to make aesthetic quality products for themselves.

 Please wear sensible warm clothing and sturdy footwear.

 £150 per person, to include tuition, use of tools, materials, teas and coffees.
 Please let the Museum know in advance if you have any dietary requirements.
 The Museum café will be open or you can bring a packed lunch.